d4e5v8/DC31-DarknetNG-BadgeMOD/README.md

 If someone more skilled wants to improve... feel free!

 How to assemble:
+- Re-drill the 4 holes using a 2mm (sorry guys, the metric system is the way to go!) on the body parts and plates
-- I used 4 2mmx35mm M2 screws, using washers on both side and nuts.
+- I used 4 2mmx35mm M2 screws, using washers on both sides and nuts.
-- Use the two plates for sandwhiching the to pieces of the body
+- Use the two plates for sandwiching the two pieces of the body, adding to the look and securing the front and back

-Please refrain for copying the color model (I used black, white and orange)... be creative!!!
+Please refrain from copying the color model (I used black, white, and orange)... be creative!!!